 This article is part of a larger series on How to Do Payroll.

-If you’re learning how to do payroll in Texas on your own and want to avoid being penalized for making mistakes, consider using Gusto.
-Gusto is an all-in-one payroll service that helps you onboard new employees, pay with direct deposits at no additional costs, and file payroll taxes.
-It even guarantees you won’t face any IRS penalties or late fees if a Gusto rep makes a mistake.
-Sign up today to start a 30-day free trial.
+If you’re learning how to do payroll in Texas on your own and want to avoid being penalized for making mistakes, consider using QuickBooks Payroll.
+QuickBooks Payroll is an all-in-one payroll service that helps you onboard new employees, pay with direct deposits at no additional costs, and file payroll taxes.
+It even guarantees you won’t face any IRS penalties or late fees if a QuickBooks Payroll rep makes a mistake.
+Sign up today and get 50% off for 3 months.

 Running Payroll in Texas—Step by Step Instructions

 Running payroll in Texas is a little different from running payroll in other states, but it’s not typically extra work.

 Step 1: Set up your business as an employer.
 Get your company’s Federal Employer Identification Number (FEIN).
 If your company is brand-new, you may need to apply for a FEIN.
 This is a simple process that can be completed online via the Electronic Federal Tax Payment System (EFTPS).
 If you work for a company that already has one, keep the FEIN handy.
 The FEIN is required to pay federal taxes.